Table of Contents

-So, it is possible to get into grad school with a low GPA, but you will need to make extra efforts to convince the selection committee that you are a strong candidate.
+So, the answer to the question “can you get into grad school with a low GPA?” is yes.
+It is possible to get into grad school with a low GPA, but you will need to make extra efforts to convince the selection committee that you are a strong candidate.

-Step-by-Step Guide: How to Get into Grad School with a 2.5 GPA or Lower
+Step-by-Step Guide: How to Get into Grad School with a Low GPA

 You can’t change your GPA, but you can demonstrate your value in other ways and convince the selection committee to accept your application.
-Here’s a few steps you can take to demonstrate that you are a strong candidate despite your lower GPA.
+Here are a few steps you can take to demonstrate that you are a strong candidate despite your lower GPA.